Bristol Moth Control

 What Causes Carpet Moths?

-The causes of carpet moth infestation might not be as exciting as might hope.
+The causes of moth infestation might not be as exciting as might hope.
 The moths are found in the environment, so, become attracted to the target materials, entering homes through lofts, vents, attics and open doors and windows.

 Sometimes the moths will be introduced to the property on second-hand furniture, carpets, rugs, other textiles and even stuffed animals!